-Today’s images feature an American Crow, with one photographed in a soybean field intentionally preserved for wildlife at Sequoyah National Wildlife Refuge in Oklahoma, while the other was captured near the Ouachita National Forest here in Arkansas.
+Today’s images feature an American Crow, with one photographed in a soybean field at Sequoyah National Wildlife Refuge in Oklahoma, while the other was photographed near the Ouachita National Forest here in Arkansas.

 I don’t think that I have ever written a post about my relationship with the American Crow.
 It seems like these birds are always nearby, no matter where I am.
 I first noticed it when I hiked the Ouachita National Forest here in Arkansas.
 I would be in the middle of know where in the forest, but I could count on the crows keeping me company.